Plumber Resume Guide: North Carolina Edition (2026)

 Why Combination Format Works:

-Plumbing positions require verified licensing alongside demonstrated experience.
+North Carolina plumbing positions require verified licensing alongside demonstrated experience.
 A skills-forward approach ensures your certifications appear before ATS systems or recruiters scan past the first page.
 The chronological work history then validates your qualifications with specific project accomplishments.

-Structure Your Resume: - Header with contact information and license number - Professional summary highlighting years of experience and specialization - Certifications section listing licenses, OSHA training, and specialty credentials - Skills section organized by technical competencies - Work experience with quantified accomplishments in reverse chronological order - Education section with apprenticeship details or trade school credentials
+Structure Your Resume: - Header with contact information and NC license number - Professional summary highlighting years of experience and specialization - Certifications section listing licenses, OSHA training, and specialty credentials - Skills section organized by technical competencies - Work experience with quantified accomplishments in reverse chronological order - Education section with apprenticeship details or trade school credentials

 Key Skills